Powerful Knockoffs via Minimizing Reconstructability: The reconstruction effect reduces knockoffs' power

 \subsection{Relationship with the literature}

 At this point, we pause to put our results on the reconstruction effect in context with the rest of the literature.
-To start, we note that the reconstruction effect appears to differ fundamentally from the ``alternating sign effect" introduced by \cite{altsign2017}, who give heuristic evidence that lasso-path statistics may lose power when two features are positively correlated and their coefficients have opposite or ``alternating" signs.
-For instance, the alternating sign effect only plagues certain feature statistics such as lasso-path statistics, and the initial version of \cite{altsign2017} shows that simple statistics like OLS statistics do not suffer from this effect.
+To start, we note that the reconstruction effect appears to differ fundamentally from the ``alternating sign effect'' introduced by \citet{altsign2017}, who give heuristic evidence that lasso-path statistics may lose power when two features are positively correlated and their coefficients have opposite or ``alternating'' signs.
+For instance, the alternating sign effect only plagues certain feature statistics such as lasso-path statistics, and the initial version of \citet{altsign2017} shows that simple statistics like OLS statistics do not suffer from this effect.
 In contrast, Theorem \ref{thm::avgequi} shows that minimizing the MAC creates an \textit{unidentifiability} problem which makes nearly \textit{every} feature statistic asymptotically powerless in the equicorrelated case.
 Second, the reconstruction effect does not even rely on the presence of alternating signs in $\beta$---for example, we have shown in Theorem \ref{thm::generalreconstruction} that it can occur outside of single-index models, where no coefficient vector $\beta$ exists.

-Furthermore, Theorem \ref{thm::avgequi} may seem to contradict Theorem $1$ of \cite{rank2017}, which proves that when $X$ is Gaussian with a Gaussian linear response $Y$, the power of lasso-based knockoffs approaches one asymptotically.
+Furthermore, Theorem \ref{thm::avgequi} may seem to contradict Theorem $1$ of \citet{rank2017}, which proves that when $X$ is Gaussian with a Gaussian linear response $Y$, the power of lasso-based knockoffs approaches one asymptotically.
 However, that theorem assumes the regularity condition that $\lambda_{\mathrm{min}}(\Sigma)$ and $\lambda_{\mathrm{min}}(2S - S \Sigma^{-1} S)$ must be bounded away from zero.
-Yet Lemma \ref{lem::generalrankdegen} demonstrates that for SDP knockoffs, $G_{\mathrm{SDP}}$ and therefore its Schur complement $2S - S \Sigma^{-1} S$ will often be low rank, meaning the regularity conditions used by \cite{rank2017} will not hold.
+Yet Lemma \ref{lem::generalrankdegen} demonstrates that for SDP knockoffs, $G_{\mathrm{SDP}}$ and therefore its Schur complement $2S - S \Sigma^{-1} S$ will often be low rank, meaning the regularity conditions used by \citet{rank2017} will not hold.
 This suggests that we ought to use a different heuristic than minimizing the MAC, one that will automatically ensure $2S - S \Sigma^{-1} S$ is full rank whenever $\Sigma$ is.
 In the next section, we will define two heuristics which satisfy this property.
+Furthermore, we will prove that one of these heuristics is consistent under only the assumption that $\lambda_{\mathrm{min}}(\Sigma)$ is bounded away from zero.
+This result parallels Theorem $1$ of \cite{rank2017}, except we use different technical tools to avoid requiring the problematic assumption that $\lambda_{\mathrm{min}}(2S - S \Sigma^{-1} S)$ is bounded above zero.